jamestomasino/blog.tomasino.org/content/post/apples.md

 I knew I was wrong right away.
 As I lifted the unit, I was as impressed by how sturdy and solid it felt as I was by how little it weighed.
-Gone were the days where the screen wobbles as you walk the laptop around.
+Gone were the days when the screen wobbles as you walk the laptop around.
 The hinges held tightly as I closed and reopened it, noticing another nice surprise.
 Apple had also removed the annoying push-button to open the laptop.
 On my 12" PowerBook at home, that very switch has recently